News

 Soil and land

-Also, plastic film that is often used to decrease weed growth is then plowed under, which can leave residues in the soil.
+Furthermore, plastic film that is often used to decrease weed growth is then plowed under, which can leave residues in the soil.

 Water

 Most of China’s cotton is grown in what China Water Risk (CWR) defines as the ‘Dry 11’ and ‘Deficit 6’ provinces.
-While Xinjiang is a relatively water appropriate cotton growing region, Hebei and Shandong are water scarce regions for cotton.
+While Xinjiang is a relatively water-appropriate cotton-growing region, Hebei and Shandong are water-scarce regions for cotton.

 India is among the more water-challenged nations with farms, industry, and urban populations all competing for limited water resources.
 Over half of India is subject to high to extremely high water stress.
-Much of India’s cotton growing regions coincide with the high and extremely high water stress areas.
+Much of India’s cotton-growing regions coincide with the high- and extremely high-water-stress areas.

 Water use is very limited in the later stages of the cradle-to-gate life cycle.
 Water may be used to humidify mills and in water-jet looms.
 (Water use in the consumer use-phase is a whole other issue, but not accounted for here.)